nemergent/MCPTT-Wireshark-Dissector/README.md

 You can check the specific folder in Help > About Wireshark > Folders > Personal plugins.

+After the MCVideo update, the mcvideo.lua file should also be installed in the same folder.

 ## Occasional use

 To use the dissector without having to install the file, an argument can be